 Stripe System Design Interview: What the Financial Bar Actually Tests

 If you've interviewed at Google or Meta and feel solid on distributed systems, you might walk into Stripe expecting the usual.
 Sketch a few services, talk about sharding and caching, sprinkle in some CAP theorem.
-That preparation will get you through the front door.
+That preparation gets you through the front door.

-Then Stripe will ask you to design a ledger.
+Then Stripe asks you to design a ledger.

-Yes.
 A ledger.
 Like the ones Venetian merchants used in 1494.
 The moment you internalize that Stripe is a payments company and not a web app with a nice design system, every decision in the system design interview changes.
 An outage at Google means someone's search is slow.
 An outage at Stripe means a merchant can't take money, a payout doesn't land, a contractor doesn't get paid.
-The stakes are different and Stripe's interviewers know it.
+Stripe's interviewers know it.

-This guide covers what the system design round actually tests, the bar by level, the topics that come up most, and a focused prep plan that won't waste your time.
+This guide covers what the system design round actually tests, the bar by level, the topics that come up most, and a focused prep plan.

 How the Loop Is Structured